seoe/CS519-006-DL/Assignment3/readme.md

 ## Problems from keras version

+### Dimension ordering problem
+From official documentation, there are:
+> MaxPooling2D  Input shape
+> 4D tensor with shape: (samples, channels, rows, cols) if dim_ordering='th'
+> or
+> 4D tensor with shape: (samples, rows, cols, channels) if dim_ordering='tf'.

 I believe keras has change the order of arguments in 4D shape from (samples, channels, rows, cols)/v-0.3.2 to (samples, rows, cols, channels)/v-1.2.2 if `dim_ordering='tf'`(in `~/.keras/keras.json/`).
 In older version, they are compatible with 'tf'.

 So, for the keras version 1.2.2, I need to switch `dim_ordering` according to the backend.